openlearningtools/opencompetencies/README.md

         - Motion and Forces
             - Understand that the motion of everyday objects is governed by Newton's three laws.
                 - Understand Newton's first law.

+We can see that this hierarchy does not go very deep.
+Some subjects will need greater depths than others.
+It seems to be worth naming the first few levels specifically, but at some point it seems appropriate to simply allow further nesting of "learning targets".

+Outline of dynamic aspects
+---
+There are several things we need to be able to do with the data:
+- Connect prerequisite knowledge.
+    - This is probably the most important feature, because this will support the rapid identification of learning paths.
+Click on a low-level learning target, and all of the branches above it light up, but also many parallel branches that are required to fully understand a learning target in the context of a profession.
+- Connect knowledge that is related in a variety of ways.
+    - Knowledge that is required for a profession.
+    - Knowledge that is recommended for a profession.
+    - Knowledge that a person is interested in, for nonprofessional reasons.